Updated January 2023

 Defining Kafka Consumer Offset

 The Kafka consumer offset allows processing to continue from where it last left off if the stream application is turned off or if there is an unexpected failure.
-In other words, by having the offsets persist in a data store (Kafka and/or ZooKeeper), data continuity is retained even when the stream application shuts down or fails.

 Determining Kafka Consumer Offset